Connect your data to Atlassian Analytics

 Add the column you want to use for your category to the “Columns” section of the query.
 The values in that column will populate the options in the “Dropdown” control.

 Select Run query.
-The preview pane will update so you can configure the control’s settings.
+The preview pane will update so you can configure the control settings.

 Edit the control’s settings as needed.
-Go to the next section to learn more about “Dropdown” settings.
+Learn more about “Dropdown” settings.

 Optionally, select a Background color for your control.
 By default, it uses the color from the dashboard theme.